hunterhogan/stubFileNotFound/development/development.md

 ## Directory Structure

 - `stubs/`: All third-party `.pyi` stub files, organized by package name.
 - `stubFileNotFound/`: The main package directory.
-Contains only importable, documented, and essential code.
-No random scripts.
+Contains importable modules like `generate_stubs.py`.
 - `tests/`: All tests for stub validation and package logic.
 If missing, create it.
+- `development/`: Contains supplementary documentation like `third_party_packages.md` and this file (`development.md`).
 - `pyproject.toml`: The single source of truth for configuration and metadata.
 - `README.md`: User and contributor documentation.
-- `development.md`: This file.
-Must always reflect the current state and process.
 - Any other directory must be explicitly documented here or removed.

 ## Development Workflow

 1. **Stub Generation**
-   - Use `stubgen`, `pyright`, or similar tools to generate initial stubs for third-party packages.
+   - Use the automation script `stubFileNotFound/generate_stubs.py` for generating initial stubs.
+     - For standard Python packages: `python -m stubFileNotFound.generate_stubs <package_name>`
+     - For Cython packages: `python -m stubFileNotFound.generate_stubs <package_name> --cython`
-   - Place generated stubs in `stubs/`, organized by package name.
+   - This script uses `mypy.stubgen` or `stubgen-pyx` and places generated stubs in `stubs/<package_name>/`.
-   - Do not write custom stub generation scripts unless absolutely necessary and not already solved by existing tools.
+   - Manual generation using `pyright --createstub` or VS Code Quick Fixes is also possible for specific cases, followed by manual placement in `stubs/`.

 2. **Stub Modernization**
-   - Use [`pyupgrade`](https://github.com/asottile/pyupgrade) to automatically modernize stubs to Python 3.10+ syntax (e.g., remove deprecated `typing.List`, etc.).
-   - Do not write custom code to check or fix deprecated types—run `pyupgrade` on all stubs instead.
+   - The `stubFileNotFound/generate_stubs.py` script automatically runs `pyupgrade --py310-plus` on the newly generated stubs.
+   - To modernize all existing stubs, run:

+     ```sh
+     pyupgrade --py310-plus stubs/**/*.pyi
+     ```

 3. **Stub Validation**
    - Use `mypy`, `pyright`, and `stubtest` to validate stubs.
-Add tests in `tests/` to automate this process.   - Example validation commands:
+Add tests in `tests/` to automate this process.
+   - Example validation commands:

      ```sh
      mypy --python-version 3.10 stubs/package_name
-     pyright --pythonversion 3.10 --typeshedpath stubs/ examples/usage_of_package.py
+     pyright --pythonversion 3.10 --typeshedpath stubs/ examples/usage_of_package.py # (If example usage exists)
      stubtest package_name --stub-dir stubs/package_name --ignore-missing-stub
      ```